Zgpp/PhysicalComputing/week1/readme.md

 * Wash
 * Dry
 * Fold

-######Possibly adding an on or off button, to save energy.
+**Possibly adding an on or off button, to save energy.

-The connection will be through the heating and cooling system that is built into the home.
+The connection will be through the heating and cooling wires that are built into the home.